OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/setup-team-permissions.md

 * Allow developers in Team Baking and Team Intranet to see and **work only on the applications of their respective teams**.

-* Allow a senior developer of Team Banking to both **reference and debug the core applications Customers and Services**, but without granting permissions to make changes to those applications.
+* Allow a senior developer of Team Banking to both **debug and add dependencies to the core applications Customers and Services**, but without granting permissions to make changes to those applications.
 These applications are managed by another team, the Team Core Applications.

 ![](images/team-permissions-teams-diag.png?width=700)